-With the Internet and digital technologies increasingly shaping our economies and societies, it is crucial that all stakeholders landscape that reflects peoples' aspirations, and secures their rights, including the respect for privacy.
+With the Internet and digital technologies increasingly shaping our economies and societies, it is crucial that all stakeholders support policymakers in shaping a digital landscape that reflects peoples' aspirations, and secures their rights, including the respect for privacy.
 Drawing from its proven records, the IGF will continue its efforts to involve more parliamentarians and policymakers in the discussions and will also fully embrace youth engagement to ensure the long-term sustainability of the IGF.